leewtai/leewtai.github.io/courses/stat_computing/README.md

 The code replaced `=` with `<-` for the character assigned in the variable `demo`.

 #### Specifying the frequency in regular expression
-For the following example, we will use the demo string `demo <- 'Roy is really rrrrreally worried'` with the `r` as the character to be replaced.
+For the following example, we will use the demo string `demo <- ''` with the `r` as the character to be replaced.

 Here are a few common frequencies, you should TYPE out each example to see the impact